OviedoVR/OviedoVR/README.md

 What can I deliver to you when collaborating on a project: <br>
 ✅ Transparency related to technical stuff <br>
-✅ Active communication and updates <br>
+✅ Active communication and updates
-✅ Unlimited review/follow-up after deliverables

 Project scope: <br>
 📓 Data Analytics (entry-level) <br>